Telford & Wrekin Libraries to re-open from July

 As such, Telford & Wrekin Libraries will re-open in Southwater from Saturday, 4 July (11am – 2pm) - the first day the Government says libraries can open from.

-From Monday, 6 July, along with Southwater, the other Council Libraries (Newport, Wellington, Oakengates and Madeley -the Anstice) will re-open to public but on reduced hours.
+From Monday, 6 July, along with Southwater, other Council Libraries (in Newport, Wellington and Oakengates) will re-open to public but on reduced hours.

 To check out the new opening hours for Council libraries across the borough, visit www.telford.gov.uk/libraries